Cuba Country Profile

 On May 20, 1902, the United States ended the military occupation and the young republic emerged under the presidency of Tomás Estrada Palma, a hero of the War of Independence.
 The next military occupation, predicated upon the Platt Amendment, lasted from 1906 to 1909 under a provisional government.
 The United States intervened in Cuba again in 1912 and 1917–22.

-Political turmoil ensued during the dictatorship of Gerardo Machado (1929–33), ended by the first of several coup d'états that introduced what some historians call "The Age of Democracy" (1934–1952).
+Political turmoil ensued during the dictatorship of Gerardo Machado (1929–33), ended by the first of several coup d'états that eventually led to what some historians call "The Age of Democracy" in Cuba (1940–52).
 The 1940 Constitution included a wide range of social, economic, and political reforms such as the creation of a minimum wage and extended social security benefits.
 In 1952, General Fulgencio Batista deposed President Carlos Prío Socarrás, canceled the constitution, and suspended elections.

 Fighting in the eastern mountains of the island since 1956, Fidel Castro's guerrillas mounted a counteroffensive against the Batista dictatorship.
 Following Batista’s flight from the island, Castro and his guerrillas entered Havana triumphantly on January 8, 1959.
 Soon after, Cuba turned to the Soviet Union for support after the U.S. government imposed an embargo on the island.
 In 1961, the U.S. and Cuba severed diplomatic relations and the U.S.-backed Bay of Pigs invasion failed.
 In 1962, antagonism between the two countries escalated during the Missile Crisis, resolved by an agreement between the USSR and the U.S.